collectif-dao/dg-research/MODELLING_CAPABILITIES.md

 Restaking protocol captures Lido:
 - Restaking contract gets upgraded and now is an active member of a Dual Governance system.
 How will it affect the system?
 - Restaking contract vetoes upgrade of protocol fee (e.g. from 10% to 12%)
-- Restaking contract trying to push upgrade of the protocol fee (e.g. from 10% to 5%)
+- Restaking contract trying to push an upgrade of the protocol fee (e.g. from 10% to 5%)

 Bribing:
 - Single attacker trying to push Withdrawal Queue contract upgrade with bribes of 50% of users by stealing funds from another 50% of users (using Lido internal capital)